Walter Owen Hickson

-Walter Owen Hickson (1863 – 8 October 1915) was an architect and surveyor based in Nottingham.
+Walter Owen Hickson (1863 – 8 October 1915) was an English architect and surveyor based in Nottingham.

 History

 He was born in 1863 in Bottesford, Leicestershire, the son of William Hickson of Easthorpe Manor, Bottesford and Mary Ann Owen.
 He trained as a surveyor and architect in Nottingham and much of his output was dwelling houses, warehouses and hotels.
 He was employed by Sydney Pierrepont, 3rd Earl Manvers in the 1890s to erect estate buildings in Thoresby Park.

 In 1899 he was appointed a director of the Aspley Engineering Company.

 In 1903 his office was at 13 Victoria Street in Nottingham.